Undocumented/DACAmented Student Resources

-Kevin Graham, Assistant Director for Undocumented/DACA Support, in the Dean of Students office is available for support, advice, guidance, and consultation navigating various circumstances.
-Contact him via email: firstname.lastname@example.org or phone: +1 (607) 255-7177.
+Diana Castellanos, Associate Director for Student Empowerment and Undocumented/DACA Student Support, in the Dean of Students office is available for support, advice, guidance, and consultation navigating various circumstances.
+Contact her via email: firstname.lastname@example.org or phone: +1 (607) 255-7177

 Other staff available for support in the Dean of Students Office include Vijay Pendakur, Dean of Students; Marla Love, Senior Associate Dean of Students, Diversity & Equity; and Mary Beth Grant, Senior Associate Dean of Students.